 Some doubt he ever had sex again, and his final live-in girlfriend, who became his third and last fiancée, is too polite to say.
 Ginger Alden, another beauty queen, was barely in her twenties when she discovered the lifeless body of Elvis Presley facedown in a Graceland bathroom.
 Like Thompson before her, she gave up everything to become a 24-hour nurse, hand-holder, even lullaby-singer, to a reclusive, drug-dependent and deeply insecure man.
 She was also a witness to his last will and testament.
 He left her nothing.

 Anita had a lot in common with Elvis.
 Like Elvis had moved to Memphis as a teenager from a rural area of Tennessee where she was born.
-The first meeting of Elvis and Annie (as he sometimes liked to call her) was set up by a mutual friend as a blind date.
+The first meeting of Elvis and Annie (as he liked to call her) was set up by a mutual friend as a blind date.
 Elvis and Anita spent a lot of time together in Memphis before his career took off.
-They would usually spend their dates at the movies, the skating rink or a place they both loved, Libertyland.
+They would usually spend their dates at the movies, or at Libertyland.
 While dating Elvis, Anita also got to know Mrs. Presley very well.
 The two got on famously, probably because of their similar background.
 Anita would recall that Mrs. Presley half expected her and Elvis to marry because they were so close and that she just couldn’t wait to see their little children walking up the driveway.
-As the film career kicked in they didnt see too much of each other and thats where the movie magazine started to report Elvis affairs with his leading ladies.
+As the film career kicked in they didnt see too much of each other and the movie magazine started to report Elvis affairs with his leading ladies.
 As 1958 came so did the army and Germany.
-Anita and Elvis exchanged Love letters at the time but it was here where their they parted and a new name suddenly entered the headlines Priscilla Beaulieu.
-NEXT
+Anita and Elvis exchanged Love letters at the time but soon parted and a new name entered the headlines Priscilla Beaulieu.